StonyBrook-Lin539-F17/main/README.md

 This means that you will learn how to work with things like matrices, semirings, and lattices, but you won't have to prove things about them.
 So this is more like a CS methods course than a proper math class.

-For more information about the content, see the syllabus.
+For more information about the content, see the [syllabus].

 Using the Lecture Notes
 -----------------------